nativewind/nativewind/README.md

 Install the library

-`npm install tailwindcss-react-native` or `yarn add tailwindcss-react-native`
+`npm install tailwindcss-react-native tailwindcss` or `yarn add tailwindcss-react-native tailwindcss`

 Add `tailwindcss-react-native/babel` to your babel plugins